EstherAlo/DAREY.IO-Projects/Project2/Project2.md

     die();
 }
 ```

-The page was accessed in my web browser by visiting the public IP address!
+- You can now access this page in your web browser by visiting the domain name or public IP address configured for your website, followed by /todo_list.php:

 ![2f](https://user-images.githubusercontent.com/93116204/144018828-c4b6de55-056e-4bc1-bd1d-07ad289ee1a4.png)